Edler-Li/songhangli.github.io/_portfolio/chipathon2026.md

 # Project Overview

 **Four-Topology MOSbius** is an open-source, programmable analog educational chip developed for the **IEEE SSCS Chipathon 2026**.
-It has four common amplifier topologies: a folded-cascode OTA, five-transistor (5T) OTA, telescopic-cascode OTA, and common-source stage, so students can measure and compare their behavior.
+It has four common amplifier topologies: a folded-cascode OTA, five-transistor (5T) OTA, telescopic-cascode OTA, and common-source stage, so students can measure and compare.

 The chip is designed for hands-on exploration of DC gain, gain-bandwidth product, phase margin, slew rate, output swing.